Traumatic Brain Injury Lawsuits – What You Need to Know

 Moderate to Severe TBIs

 A traumatic brain injury (TBI) is classified as mild if loss of consciousness and/or confusion and disorientation is shorter than 30 minutes.
 MRI and CAT scans are often normal.
 A person with a moderate or severe TBI may show these same symptoms, but may also have a headache that gets worse or does not go away, repeated vomiting or nausea, convulsions or seizures, an inability to awaken from sleep, dilation of one or both pupils of the eyes, slurred speech, weakness or numbness in the extremities, loss of coordination, and confusion, restlessness, or agitation.

 Anyone with signs of moderate or severe TBI should receive medical attention as soon as possible.
 Little can be done to reverse the initial brain damage caused by trauma, so medical personnel try to stabilize an individual with TBI and focus on preventing further injury.
 Primary concerns include insuring proper oxygen supply to the brain and the body, maintaining adequate blood flow, and controlling blood pressure.

 Many people who are injured in car accidents can suffer from traumatic brain injury without it being immediately noticeable.
-You do not have to travel quickly, or do you have to hit your head on something like the steering wheel or windshield, to suffer a brain injury.
+You do not have to travel quickly, or hit your head on something like the steering wheel or windshield to suffer a brain injury.
 Even at moderate rates of speed, traumatic brain injuries can and do occur.